Yang Guifei: Imperial consort

 Around the same time, Consort Yang introduced her second cousin Yang Zhao (whose name was later changed to Yang Guozhong) to Emperor Xuanzong.
 Yang Zhao, who flattered the emperor, rose quickly in the ranks.

 Consort Yang became so favored that whenever she rode a horse, the eunuch Gao Lishi would attend her.
 Seven hundred laborers were conscripted to sew fabrics for her.
 Officials and generals flattered her by offering her exquisite tributes.
 In 746, she angered Emperor Xuanzong by being jealous and rude to him, and he had her sent to her cousin Yang Xian's mansion.
 Later that day, however, his mood was such that he could not eat, and he battered his servants for minor offenses.
 Gao knew that he missed Consort Yang, and requested that the treasures in Consort Yang's palace be sent to her.
 Emperor Xuanzong agreed, and sent imperial meals to her as well.
 That night, Gao requested that Emperor Xuanzong welcome Consort Yang back to the palace, a request that Emperor Xuanzong easily agreed to.
 Thereafter, she was even more favored, and no other imperial consort drew his favor.

 In 747, when the military governor (jiedushi) An Lushan arrived at the capital Chang'an to meet Emperor Xuanzong, Emperor Xuanzong showed him much favor and allowed him into the palace.
-He had An honor Consort Yang as mother and Consort Yang's cousins and sisters as his brothers and sisters.
+He had An honor Consort Yang as his mother and Consort Yang's cousins and sisters as his brothers and sisters.

 In 750, Consort Yang again offended Emperor Xuanzong with her words, and he sent her back to her clan.
 The official Ji Wen (吉溫) told Emperor Xuanzong that he had overreacted, and Emperor Xuanzong regretted his actions.
 He again sent imperial meals to her, and she wept to the eunuchs delivering the meal, stating: